RickStrahl/BlogPosts/2022-09/Fix-localhost-not-working-with-https-for-Development/FixLocalhostNotWorkingWithHttpsForDevelopment.md

 The error makes sense at the `https://` link - the server is not serving `https://` but Edge insists on going there, and then of course there's no response from port 443.

 The point is by default you really can't use `http://localhost` anymore as Chromium browsers  always redirect to `https://`.

+This is the HSTS trap with the cached HSTS headers applying to this non-HSTS site.
+Are we having fun yet?

 **Heads you win, tails I lose!**